-Setting WARP = high and IMPULSE = low allow the fastest conversion rate up to 750 kSPS.
-However, in this mode, the full specified accuracy is guaranteed only when the time between conversions does not exceed 1 ms. If the time between two consecutive conversions is longer than 1 ms (after power-up), the first conversion result should be ignored since in warp mode, the ADC performs a background calibration during the SAR conversion process.
-This calibration can drift if the time between conversions exceeds 1 ms thus causing the first conversion to appear offset.
-This mode makes the AD7612 ideal for applications where both high accuracy and fast sample rate are required.
-In addition, the AD7612 can run up to 900 kSPS throughput with some performance degradation, mainly dc linearity.
+Setting WARP = high and IMPULSE = low allows the fastest conversion rate up to 1 MSPS.
+However, in this mode, the full specified accuracy is guaranteed only when the time between conversions does not exceed 1 ms. If the time between two consecutive conversions is longer than 1 ms (after power-up), the first conversion result should be ignored because in warp mode, the ADC performs a background calibration during the SAR conversion process.
+This calibration can drift if the time between conversions exceeds 1 ms, thus causing the first conversion to appear offset.
+This mode makes the AD7952 ideal for applications where both high accuracy and fast sample rate are required.